 7. Eleven-Course Requirement.
 All majors must complete a total of at least 11 courses in psychology.
 Students who received AP credit for PSY 101 must complete 11 additional courses, i.e., AP or IPC credit for PSY 101 does not count as one of the 11 required courses.

 Courses completed for other requirements listed above (i.e., PSY 101, PSY 201 (or equivalent), PSY 102-107, etc.) count toward this requirement.
-Note, however, that no other course numbered <100 (e.g., PSY 89S) and FOCUS courses (e.g., PSY 190FS) may count toward the major.
+Note, however, that no other course numbered <100 (e.g., PSY 89S) or FOCUS courses (e.g., PSY 190FS) may count toward the major.
 Additionally, courses cross-listed with other departments (e.g., BIO 224, NEUROSCI 101) may count, so long as the course is not also being used to satisfy an extra-departmental co-requirement (i.e., as a natural science elective for the B.S.)